openstack-archive/infra-manual/doc/source/developers.rst

      review.
   4. Use the "UpgradeImpact" tag on changes which require configuration changes to be mentioned in the release notes.
-  5. Use the "APIImpact" tag on changes impacting `API stability <https://wiki.openstack.org/wiki/APIChangeGuidelines>`_.
+  5. Use the "APIImpact" tag on changes impacting `API stability <https://wiki.openstack.org/wiki/APIChangeGuidelines>`_, this tag will aid in gaining the attention of the `OpenStack API Working Group <https://wiki.openstack.org/wiki/API_Working_Group>`_ for additional review.
   6. If the change fixes a bug, it should include the bug number.
 For example, add the line "Fixes Bug: 1234".
   7. If the change implements a feature, it should reference a